Mike-pw/hashnode-backups/ckzkrg05d0g6peks1hhi50urr.md

      }
 </VisibilitySensor>
 ```
 In this example the VisibilitySensor component is passed props for offset and partialVisibility.
-Check on npm for a [full list](https://www.npmjs.com/package/react-visibility-sensor#props) of all the props you can assign to the sensor
+Check on npm for a [full list](https://www.npmjs.com/package/react-visibility-sensor#props) of all the props you can assign to the sensor.